 Early Childhood Educators accepting their Team Building for Change Award.
 PHOTO: Jack Pocaluyko.

-The Institute for Change Leaders provides training on community organizing and affecting social change.
+The Institute for Change Leaders provides training on community organizing and effecting social change.
 Over the last year, the Institute increased the number of students trained to 5000 students, held two sessions of our popular weekend Building Skills for Change courses for emerging change leaders, hosted 250 people from across the progressive movement at CanRoots East for a day of sharing, skill-building workshops, and case studies, and extended our training of childcare workers beyond to Vancouver, London, Durham and other cities.

 Cassie Bell, Education Officer at AMAPCEO with ICL board member Bob Gallagher.
 PHOTO: Jack Pocaluyko.